 However, they usually can’t distinguish the difference between the John Doe in Rochester, New York from other John Doe’s in New York State.
 If you try one of those sites and put in the name of the person you are seeking, they will sell you recent addresses and phone numbers for people with that same name, then let you call and sort through them all until you find your person.
 It’s tedious, and most of the information is dated.
 And there are no guarantees.
 Ugh.

 Then there are the Skip Trace sites that are usually more expensive.
 Often they have a “No Hit-No Fee” guarantee.
 These are professional people who do this for a living.
 They have methods of searching for records that are not available to either the general public or the so-called “Detective” sites.
 They also have experience handling those very difficult people locates.

 Often they’ll locate a person by first locating friends, spouses, other family members, or employers.
 They will use these resources to then trace the person you are looking for.
 Their prices are usually in excess of $100 per search.
 Ouch!

 How Do I Choose a Skip Tracing Company?

 To find some you really care about, or really want to find, it’s probably best to employ one of the more professional sites.
+Like us here at Skip Trace Pros.
 The cost is more, but make sure they have a “No Hit-No Fee” policy.
 You want results, and you want someone who guarantees results.
 In the Internet age, that’s what everyone should demand.